sbcgua/abap_mustache/README.md

 * Shirts - $59.00
 ```

-## Supported input and some technical details
+## Supported input and technical details

 ### Data structure

-* input data may be a structure or a table (template is iterated for each line) of any type - it is detected automatically.
+* Input data may be a structure or a table of any type - it is detected automatically.
+For a table the template is repeated for each line.
-* In addition, there is a special type `lcl_mustache=>ty_struc_tt` - the universal structure.
-Field `name` corresponds to tag name (case **in**sesitive) and the value may be put either in `val` field or as a referende to `dref`.
-The latter can be then a strcuture or a table.
+* In addition, there is a special table type `lcl_mustache=>ty_struc_tt` which processed as a universal structure.
+Field `name` corresponds to tag name (case **insesitive**) and the value may be put either to `val` field or as a referende to `dref`.
+The latter can be then a reference to a structure or a table.
 So the above example may would look like:

 ```abap
 data lt_uni_data type lcl_mustache=>ty_struc_tt.